June 8, 2023

 Some examples of applications of these methods could include:

-5. Environmental Monitoring: Light scattering techniques are widely utilized for environmental studies to quantify particle concentration and size distribution within air and water samples, providing valuable information which helps assess air quality, monitor pollutants and study aerosol dynamics and cloud formation.
+5. Environmental Monitoring: Light scattering techniques are widely utilized for environmental studies to quantify particle concentration and size distribution within air and water samples, providing valuable information that helps assess air quality, monitor pollutants, and study aerosol dynamics and cloud formation.
 This data allows environmental researchers to conduct assessments that help ensure our planet continues to be free.

 Conclusion

-Understanding the differences between solutions and colloids is vital because it allows us to differentiate two distinct classes of mixtures based on their composition and behavior.
-Solutions consist of homologous mixtures where solute particles are dispersed uniformly at molecular level in solvent while colloids feature visible phase separation characterized by dispersed particles or droplets within continuous medium.
+Understanding the difference between Solution as well as Colloid is essential as it permits us to distinguish two distinct categories of mixtures in terms of their composition and behavior.
+Solutions consist of homologous mixtures where solute particles are dispersed uniformly at the molecular level in the solvent while colloids feature visible phase separation characterized by dispersed particles or droplets within a continuous medium.